daormar/debasher/doc/design_doc_resident.md

   `Supervisor`, `MANUAL_TRIGGER_PORT`, where an actor outside the program writes a trigger, which the `Supervisor` relays to every trigger port.
-- **control port** (puerto de control): an input port of a node, listed in `CONTROL_PORTS`, that carries only `INTERACT` commands, such as the one on which an initiator receives its triggers.
+- **control port** (puerto de control): an input port of a node, listed in `CONTROL_PORTS` (from a fifo tagged `--control`), that carries only `INTERACT` commands, such as the one on which an initiator receives its triggers.
 It never carries a marker, so it takes no part in any round, and a `CLOSE` on it does not close it, because its writer (the `Supervisor`, or whoever writes commands) may come back.
-- **control ports file**: the file `control_ports` (`control_ports_<idx>` for a task of an array, see execdir) that a node writes in its own `execdir` when it starts (one fifo path per line, from `self.opts`, one per entry of `CONTROL_PORTS`; empty, not absent, if it has none), so that an external actor can find where to write a trigger for an initiator with no other knowledge of this program: `CONTROL_PORTS` is a Python class attribute, invisible to a tool outside the process (see `_write_control_ports_file`).
+- **control ports file**: the file `control_ports` (`control_ports_<idx>` for a task of an array, see execdir) that a node writes in its own `execdir` when it starts (one fifo path per line, from `self.opts`, one per entry of `CONTROL_PORTS`; empty, not absent, if it has none), so that an external actor can find where to write a trigger for an initiator with no other knowledge of this program (see `_write_control_ports_file`).
-- **external port** (puerto externo): an input port of a node, listed in `EXTERNAL_PORTS`, fed only from outside the program (a source, or a person writing by hand), which therefore does not carry a marker of its own: a round never waits for it.
+- **external port** (puerto externo): an input port of a node, listed in `EXTERNAL_PORTS` (from a fifo tagged `--external`), fed only from outside the program (a source, or a person writing by hand), which therefore does not carry a marker of its own: a round never waits for it.
 Unlike a control port, a `CLOSE` on it does close it for good, since its writer is not expected to come back.
 A source that does know the protocol may still write the marker of the round the initiator opened: it is then read like on any other port.
 - **incarnation** (encarnación): one running instance of a node's process.
   Relaunching a node after a crash starts a new incarnation of the same node, which reuses its FIFOs, its directory and its checkpoints.